Tangle-tree duality in abstract separation systems: Strong duality

 But now we have a problem at the induction step: when forming the~$\F_i$, we now have to add not only $\{\vso\}$ or~$\{\svo{}\}$ to~$\F$, but all singleton stars $\{\vs\}$ with $\vso\le\vs$ or $\svo{}\le\vs$, respectively, to keep the $O_i^-$ closed down.
 This, then, spawns more problems: now both $T_i$ can have many leaves associated with a singleton star of $\F_i$ that is not in~$\F$. \COMMENT{} Even if each of these occurs at most once, there is no longer an obvious way of how to merge $T_1$ and~$T_2$ into a single $S$-tree over~$\F$.

 We shall deal with this problem as follows.
 Rather than adding singletons of the orientations of some fixed separation $s_0$ to~$\F$ to form the~$\F_i$ for $i=1,2$, we shall provisionally add, separately for $i=1,2$, some~$\{\rvi\}$ such that $\vri$ is minimal in~$\vS\sm(O^-\cup\vec D)$.
-This will probably mean that $r_1\ne r_2$.
+This will most likely mean that $r_1\ne r_2$.
 But $\{\rvi\}$ can be associated with at most one leaf of~$(T'_i,\alpha'_i)$, because $\vri\notin O^-$ will still \COMMENT{} be nontrivial (cf.\ Lemma~\ref{NewLemma}).

+If $r_1\ne r_2$, however, we shall no longer be able to combine the two $S$-trees over $\F\cup\{\rvone\}$ and $\F\cup\{\rvtwo\}$ into a single $S$-tree over~$\F$, as we did in the proof of the weak duality theorem: this step hinged on the fact that the two oriented separations whose singleton sets we added to~$\F$ were orientations of the same separation~$s_0$, which enabled us to think of each of these $S$-trees as decomposing one `side' of~$s_0$.
+(We illustrated this for the case of graph separations, where for $s_0=\{A,B\}$ the two $S$-trees decomposed the two sides $A$ and $B$ of the graph separately and could thus be joined into a single decomposition of the entire graph.)
+However, we shall be able to adapt that idea as follows.

-These $\vri$ will be chosen nested, so that both point to some $s_0$ between them.
-We shall then modify the two $S$-trees over the~$\F_i$ into $S$-trees over $\F\cup\{\{\vso\}\}$ and~$\F\cup\{\{\svo\}\}$ by `shifting' their separations to either side of~$s_0$, and then merge these shifted $S$-trees as before to obtain one over~$\F$.
+Our two separations $\vri$ will be chosen nested, so that both point to some $s_0$ between them.
+We shall then modify the two $S$-trees over the~$\F_i = \F\cup\{\rvi\}$ into $S$-trees over $\F\cup\{\{\vso\}\}$ and~$\F\cup\{\{\svo\}\}$, respectively, by `shifting' the separations to which they map their edges to either side of~$s_0$, and then merge these shifted $S$-trees as before to obtain one over~$\F$.